GSA/cto-website/_playbooks/database.md

 * IT modernization architecture should include **defined performance measures** and **outcomes** that support your organization’s objectives.

 Clear goals and metrics will enable you to establish the **project scope** and **roadmap** of your database transformation.
-Be sure you capture a valid baseline of performance that can be used to compare the perfomance of the to-be architecture.
+Be sure you capture a valid baseline of performance and network typology that can be used to compare the perfomance of the to-be architecture.

 ## Pilot Solutions